lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 This solution is simple and in fact really fast if the input string is in the couple of first country codes.
 For example: `IsCountryCodeByArray("ad")` only takes 1 array access, `IsCountryCodeByArray("ae")` takes 2 array access an so on.
 Array access is `O(1)` and really fast, especially if the array can fit into the CPU cache like in this case (more on this in another post).

-But this solution is naive because it becomes worse quickly if the input is at the ending part of the `ccArr`, or in the worst case scenario, not existing in the list.
-In the worst case scenario, we have to traverse over the whole array in order to `return false`.
+But this solution is naive because it becomes worse quickly if the input is at the ending part of the `ccArr` array, or in the worst case scenario, not existing in the list.
+In the worst case scenario, we have to traverse over the whole array in order to return false.
 The benchmark (see test and benchmark code at the end of post) below shows the order of magnitude (150 times) slower in worst case versus happy case.

 ```shell